-When we left off in John's Gospel, we had been introduced to the Gospel's first witness of who Jesus is.
-We heard the testimony of John the Baptist, and we learned that Jesus is: the Lamb of God; the Pre-existent One; the One who baptizes with fire; and the Son of God (anointed by God).
-We also found out that the Baptizer defined his role as that of a forerunner.
+In the first part of John's Gospel, we are introduced to the Gospel's first witness of who Jesus is.
+We heard the testimony of John the Baptist, and we learn that Jesus is: the Lamb of God; the Pre-existent One; the One who baptizes with fire; and the Son of God (anointed by God).
+We also find out that the Baptizer defined his role as that of a forerunner.
 He was one called to prepare the way for Jesus.
 He was a voice of preparation.

 A. Today, we discover that John the Baptist displays the ultimate aim of the proper witness when he directs his own followers to Jesus.
 There is a transfer in the text from John to Jesus.
 John simply wants others to see Jesus, not him.
-Look at this first section (35-37).
+Look at this first section (verses 35-37).